PLLUG/PLLUG-Summer-Camp/Principes/SCProcess.md

 * Communication between members (Networking).

 ## Camp process
-On Summer camp memebers resolve

-All summer camp should be splitted to Milestones but count of milestones should be not more than three.
+All summer camp should be splitted to milestones but count of milestones should be not less than three.
 Duration of milestone should be not more than 1 month, All milestones should be finished with demo.